 php artisan make:model Application -m

-Update migration file
+Update the migration file

 Let us update the above migration file as below: